-Our experts say that teaching children about healthy eating is also about teaching balance.
+Allow some indulgences Our experts say that teaching children about healthy eating is also about teaching balance.
 Withholding treats altogether can lead to trouble, says Sunderland, who once saw a little girl hide in a corner at a birthday party and eat an entire bowl of chips set out for the guests.
 That kind of behaviour, she says, is a sure sign of treat deprivation.
 To ward that off, Sunderland operates a “treat budget” at her house: Everyone can choose three indulgences a week, whether they be burgers, ice cream or cookies.
 “I believe all foods can fit into a healthy diet, 100 percent,” she says.
 “I don’t want my kids to live their lives without treats.”

 You can also retool favourite treats to make them more nutritious.
 Instead of two-bite brownies and ice cream, for example, Phillipson-Webb serves up ice cream-like frozen rice dessert squished between two healthy purchased cookies (she likes Pamela’s Ginger Cookies with Sliced Almonds, which are all-natural, as well as wheat- and gluten-free.).
 Dessert can also be a great opportunity to pack more fruit into kids; let them swirl blueberries around in vanilla ice cream until it turns purple, or offer strawberries and lightly sweetened whipped cream.

-Our three experts agree: The single most important thing every parent should strive for at mealtime isn’t calcium, iron or protein—it’s eating together as a family.
+The bottom line Our three experts agree: The single most important thing every parent should strive for at mealtime isn’t calcium, iron or protein—it’s eating together as a family.
 “Not only is dinner an opportunity to reconnect, but I think it’s also a really good time for children to learn what a healthy, balanced meal is,” Sunderland says.

 But be realistic.
 If eating together isn’t possible every night of the week, aim for as often as you can.
 “With hockey and everything, it doesn’t always work out, but I would say at least five days a week, we eat together,” Taylor notes.
 “They don’t always eat what I want them to eat—but we do eat together.”

-Lianne Phillipson-Webb is a registered nutritionist based in Toronto and founder of Sprout Right, a company that provides nutrition guidance for mothers, infants and toddlers.
+Our experts Lianne Phillipson-Webb is a registered nutritionist based in Toronto and founder of Sprout Right, a company that provides nutrition guidance for mothers, infants and toddlers.
 She’s the author of Sprout Right: Nutrition from Tummy to Toddler.

 Gina Sunderland works as an oncology dietitian at CancerCare Manitoba, and runs a private nutrition consulting practice in Winnipeg.